Site icon Women Fitness Org

 The right food in the right portion is the key to living healthy with Diabetes.

-It is always better to ask an expert dietician’s advice to know exactly what and how much to eat from the above-mentioned food groups for a better glycemic control.
+It is always better to ask an expert dietician’s advice to know exactly what and how much to eat from the above-mentioned food groups for better glycemic control.

-Diabetes Diet Related Myths, Busted!
+Diabetes Diet-Related Myths, Busted!

 Exit mobile version